Stanislav Manolev: International career

-Manolev started his career for the Bulgarian national football team during the World Cup 2010 qualifiers.
+Manolev started his career for the Bulgaria national football team during the World Cup 2010 qualifiers.

-In August 2008, the Bulgarian national coach Plamen Markov called Stanislav in Bulgaria national football team in a match against Bosnia and Herzegovina national football team.
+In August 2008, the Bulgaria national team coach Plamen Markov called Stanislav in Bulgaria national football team in a match against Bosnia and Herzegovina national football team.
 Manolev made his official debut and Bulgaria won the match as a guest.
 Manolev was a part of the Bulgaria national football team in the World Cup 2010 qualifiers against Italy and Montenegro, but remained an unused substitute.
 He played 45 minutes in the second half of the friendly between Bulgaria and Serbia in November 2008.
 He was in the starting 11 in the next two games against the Republic of Ireland and Cyprus.
 He scored his first goal for Bulgaria in a 2014 FIFA World Cup qualification match against Italy that finished 2–2.

-On 28 March 2015, Manolev made an assist for the Bulgarian national team during a 2–2 draw with Italy.
+On 28 March 2015, Manolev made an assist for the Bulgaria national team during a 2–2 draw with Italy.
 On 31 August 2017 he scored his first international goal in more than four years for the historical 3–2 home win against Sweden.